Consensys/doc.goquorum/docs/Concepts/Consensus/Comparing-PoA.md

 In the GoQuorum PoA consensus protocols, a group of nodes in the network act as validators (IBFT and QBFT), verifiers (Raft) or signers (Clique).
-The existing nodes in the validator/verifier/signer pool vote to add nodes to or remove nodes from the pool.
+Existing validators, verifiers, or signers vote to add or remove network nodes.

 !!! note